Bell grew up a fan of the Texas Rangers.

 His mother, Myrtle, was a Pirates fan, connecting with Roberto Clemente despite the fact she grew up in Baton Rouge, La.

-"His father has worked with him all his life and trained him such that he would be ready for the next [level]," Myrtle Bell said, pointing out that her son played against older competition as well as against his father throughout his childhood.
+"His father, (a former track star and wide receiver at Southern University), has worked with him all his life and trained him such that he would be ready for the next [level]," Myrtle Bell said, pointing out that her son played against older competition as well as against his father throughout his childhood.
 "That kind of helped him understand there's a lot to learn, but then, 'I can learn it, yes I can.'
 That's what you're seeing in him."

 His family is very big on education.
 Bell's mother is a professor at the University of Texas-Arlington, while his father is well-educated and considers education very important.